pr0tean/TelemetrySourcerer-patched/README.md

 </p>

 ## pr0tean
+Original functionality is unchanged.
 This contains a small patch to the driver callbacks query functions to allow kernel callbacks to function on Win10 21h1.

 ## Introduction